kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

   server/
   libs/
     chord/
-    grpc/
 ```

-- `server` will contain all the code related to run the server with grpc
+- `server` will contain all the code related to run the server
 - `libs/chord` will contain all the code related to chord node implementation
-- `libs/grpc` will contain gRPC implementation of the `.proto` file

 First, create a `Cargo.toml` file in the root directory of the project.